-Worldcare is backed by a global group of companies, ready to assist if things go awry when you are away from home
+Worldcare is part of the Allianz Group.
+We have access to a global network of medical experts to assist you if things go awry when you are away from home.

 Our Comprehensive travel insurance is designed to cover you when you're injured, sick or need urgent medical treatment when travelling overseas*.